-Table IV.4: Merchant Plant Fuel and Byproduct-Related CO2 Emissions: ETBE Cases be 0.2 million tons per year below the base case.
-The Ethanol 2 Case is similar to the Ethanol Base Case, with $CO_2$ emissions 0.2 million tons per year below the base case.
-The final Ethanol 3 Case, with refinery and merchant isooctene production, results in $CO_2$ emissions 2.0 million tons/year below the base case.
+The net CO2 emission impacts are summarized in tables IV.5 and IV.6.
+The emissions are broken down into the gasoline, refinery fuel, hydrogen production, merchant plant fuel and other byproduct fuel substitution impacts.
+The CO2 emissions in the base ethanol case are estimated to be 0.2 million tons per year below the base case.
+The Ethanol 2 Case is similar to the Ethanol Base Case, with CO2 emissions 0.2 million tons per year below the base case.
+The final Ethanol 3 Case, with refinery and merchant isooctene production, results in CO2 emissions 2.0 million tons/year below the base case.